Jason Webley: Collaborations

-Webley has announced that there will be a series of 11 collaborative projects between him and his songwriter friends, and each recording will be limited to 1,111 numbered copies.
-He has thus far collaborated with Jay Thompson, Andru Bemis, Reverend Peyton, and Sxip Shirey.
+In 2006, Webley announced a planned series of 11 collaborative EPs between him and his songwriter friends, with each recording limited to 1,111 numbered copies.
+He released six of these EPs between 2006 and 2010, with each consisting of a vinyl 7", paired with a CD of additional songs.
+He collaborated with poet and musician Jay Thompson, folk singer Andru Bemis, Reverend Peyton of Reverend Peyton's Big Damn Band, and multi-hyphenate Sxip Shirey, and created the bands Evelyn Evelyn (with Amanda Palmer) and Big Little Dipper Dipper (with Caitlin Rippey and Oliver Orion).

 In September 2007, Webley collaborated with Amanda Palmer to release Evelyn Evelyn's debut EP Elephant Elephant via Webley's Eleven Records.

 After a December 2007 concert at Hampshire College, Webley and Hampshire student Professor Science collaborated on a song about mittens known as "The Mitten Opera".
-Webley repeated this tradition the following two nights, first after a concert at Bard College, where he and a group of students collaborated on a song called "Clown Car to Mulberry", then at Sarah Lawrence College, where Webley and almost the entire audience performed the hardcore punk-inspired "Bad Milk".
+Webley repeated this tradition the following two nights, first after a concert at Bard College, where he and a group of students collaborated on a song called "Clown Car to Mulberry", then at Sarah Lawrence College, where Webley and almost the entire audience performed the hardcore punk–inspired "Bad Milk".
 All three songs are available on YouTube.

 At a concert at The Saint in Asbury Park, New Jersey, in January 2009, Webley was joined on stage by Calamity Menagerie to perform "Ways To Love" and "Quite Contrary" – a song he rarely plays at live shows.

-In December 2011, Webley announced the intention to make his back catalogue available as paid downloads online on the website BandCamp.

-In February 2018, Webley announced the release of the new Amanda Palmer music video "Judy Blume" which he directed.
+In February 2018, Webley announced the release of the new Amanda Palmer music video "Judy Blume", which he directed.